hamishtodd1/similarityEquivariance/README.md

 If you have a heavily trained eye (get in touch!) you will spy the embedding of Projective GA in CGA, but it's been fused with some other stuff descending from $e_{34}$ - and indeed, that's the part that does scalings (and reflection-scalings, and rotation-scalings).

 12 is a disturbingly unusual number of basis k-vectors.
 But note that it is a subgroup of CGA - in fact we can go further, it is a subalgebra.
-You can think of it as the set of all transformations that leave the plane at infinity where it is.
-Conceptually you could say that it is a system with enough "basis directions" to let you do these transformations, where $e_{34}$ is somehow a basis direction in "scale space".
+It may not look like one - part of you looks at $e_{34}$ and friends and think "Surely I can break that into e3 and e4 and get all the rest of CGA" - not with this set of k-vectors and versors you can't!
+Which makes sense geometrically: this is the set of all transformations that leave the plane at infinity where it is.
+And if you want to be really abstract, you could say that it is a system with enough "basis directions" to let you do these transformations, where $e_{34}$ is somehow a basis direction in "scale space" which PGA does not have.

+For this reason I thought of renaming $e_{34}$ to $e_{s}$ or something... but that's a terrible idea, because it's still grade 2.
+In general I find it easier to use the notation $e_{+-}$ but I'm sparing you that for this introduction.

 ## Why would you put this in a neural network?
 The general justification for the success of convolutional NNs is that it shouldn't matter where, in an image, an object appears - so it's helpful (eg: makes your data go further) to "bake in" translation invariance.
 You do this by having your architecture be based on convolution kernels